rjspencer/docs/theming.md

     defaults to `5`

-order
+direction
-:	the order in which to show the videos
+:	the direction in which to show the statuses

     accepted values are `asc` or `desc`